Need modified car insurance? Fans of fancy wheels and tinted windows step this way

-"The rationale of insurers is to question why a driver would need modifications," said Clarke.
+"The rationale of insurers is to question why a driver would need modifications," says Clarke.
 "With specialist insurers, you can usually expect a rise in keeping with the increase in power.
 If you've had your car chipped and it becomes 15% more powerful, then your premium will be about 15% more expensive."

-The true value of a modified vehicle may be difficult to establish as the parts and the vehicle's condition may vary significantly from the market norm for a similar, non-modified vehicle.
+The true value of a modified vehicle may be difficult to establish, as the parts and the vehicle's condition may vary significantly from the market norm for a similar, non-modified vehicle.
 If you've lavished a lot of time and/or money on a modified vehicle, you may want to consider looking for an agreed-value policy.

 Cut the cost of modified car insurance